 Herringbone shirts are popular, more textured shirts for both dress and casual wear.
 Herringbone is essentially a twill that is mirrored when woven to create the sort of chevron, “V-shaped” look.
 The fabric’s name comes from its resemblance to the bones of a herring fish.

 Seersucker is a fabric primarily used to make shirt for warm weather, and is is known for its distinctive, puckered appearance.
 This puckered look is created in the finishing of the fabric, after it’s woven, and helps to promote air flow while being worn.
 This helps make seersucker very comfortable in the summer.
 While seersucker fabrics can come in any color or pattern, blue striped seersucker is most popular.

 Linen fabrics are incredibly breathable and, like seersucker, typically made to be worn in hot climates.
 Linen is made from fiber of the flax plant, and can be very labor intensive to produce.
-Typically linen will be more loosely woven and sheer than most cotton shirts, and has a very unique dry hand to it than is unlike cotton.
+Typically linen will be more loosely woven and sheer than most cotton shirts, and has a very unique dry hand to it that is unlike cotton.
 Linen also tends to wrinkle more easily than cotton and generally feels much more relaxed because of this.
 While we love the look and feel of linen, some people prefer cotton/linen blended shirts as you can achieve much of the coolness of a linen shirt while reducing the wrinkling.

 Egyptian, Sea Island, and American Pima Cotton